webit-de/typo3-imagewidthspecificationwizard/Documentation/Configuration/Reference/Index.rst

          Boolean

    Description
-         Removes the selectfield option to leave the field »imagewidth« empty.
+         Removes the select field option to leave the field »imagewidth« empty.

          **Note:**

-         Please keep in mind that this extension does not check the fields content, it removes the selectfield option only.
+         Please keep in mind that this extension does not check the fields content, it removes the select field option only.
 So if you want to disallow an empty

          field »imagewidth« and force the editor to select a value, then you